 “Our top priority is the health and safety of our clients and staff.
 Extensive discussion has occurred around this emerging situation, and several preventative measures have been implemented in regard to protecting the vulnerable populations that our agency serves.
 We recognize the importance of implementing appropriate precautions and that such precautions will save countless lives.”

 – Dr. Monteic A. Sizer, Executive Director

-How Northeast Delta Human Services Authority (NEDHSA) is Responding
+How Northeast Delta Human Services Authority is Responding

-To avoid the potential spread of coronavirus through the agency's clinics and offices, NEDHSA has implemented several universal health and safety measures agency-wide.
+To avoid the potential spread of coronavirus through the agency’s clinics and offices has implemented several universal health and safety measures agency-wide.

-Northeast Delta HSA serves as the foremost safety net provider of intellectual and physical disability supports, prevention and wellness programs and behavioral and primary healthcare services.
-For this reason, all NEDHSA clinics and facilities will continue to primarily operate based on appointments only.
+Northeast Delta HSA serves as the foremost safety net provider of intellectual and physical disability supports, prevention and wellness programs, and behavioral and primary healthcare services.
+For this reason, all clinics and facilities will continue to primarily operate based on appointments only.

-By temporarily discontinuing walk-in appointments for non-established clients, as well as being proactive about scheduling existing clients in advance of their appointments, the agency can limit human to human contact and more easily practice social distancing to lessen the spread of COVID-19.
-However, and at the same time, the agency will rely on its telepsychiatry capacity, and case managers will perform well checks to verify that all clients are receiving the care they need during this time.
+By temporarily discontinuing walk-in appointments for non-established clients, as well as being proactive about scheduling existing clients in advance of their appointments, the agency can limit human-to-human contact and more easily practice social distancing to lessen the spread of COVID-19.
+However, at the same time, the agency will rely on its telepsychiatry capacity, and case managers will perform well checks to verify that all clients are receiving the care they need during this time.